-This page relates to my work on investing in venture backed companies.
-I don’t publicly discuss my work relating to other asset classes (like hedge funds or stocks), and there’s much better places to find information on that than me.
+This page relates to my work on investing in private startup companies.
+I don’t publicly discuss my work relating to other asset classes.

-I’m very lucky to work with some great startups around the world:
+I’m very lucky to have worked with wonderful founders around the world:

 If you’re a startup looking for some advice (or some help raising a round) feel free to just send me an email.